 [Rename Section 1.6, splitting it into two subsections, and insert new subsection 1.6.2 as follows:]

+1.6 Exception Management

-1.6 Problem Log
+1.6.1 Problem Log

 The NHHDA shall establish and use a problem log for the management of failed and discarded instructions and shall maintain the log for audit and control purposes.
 The log shall hold information about failed or discarded instructions.

 The NHHDA shall promptly record in the problem log the reasons for failure of failed instructions and the date and time of the latest processing attempt and shall record the instructions to be resolved by the NHHDA and those that have been resolved by it.
 The NHHDA shall, record in the problem log the corrective action taken in respect of each resolved instruction failure.
 For the purposes of audit requirements the NHHDA shall use the standardised script provided by BSCCo to report the number of exceptions in a consistent manner.

+1.6.2 Identifying Negative Estimates of Annual Consumption

+Upon request by the BSCCo, the NHHDA shall, within 10 Working Days, identify any negative EAC values in its database that are being used in Settlement and shall notify the Supplier of these negative EAC values and associated details.
+This shall be carried out by the execution of a script supplied by the BSCCo when making the request.
+Other than for the purposes of checking the initial data cleanse, it is not anticipated that the BSCCo will make such a request more than once per year, unless exceptional circumstances arise.

+The Supplier shall, within 5 Working Days of receiving such notification from the NHHDA, pass details of the negative EAC values and associated details to the NHHDC by email or other agreed means.